-The Fairfield Union Local School District implemented a 1 to 1 technology policy in the 2018-2019 school year.
+The Fairfield Union Local School District has implemented a 1 to 1 technology policy for all students.
 Every student receives a Chromebook for their academic use throughout the academic year.
 Due to this we strongly encourage ALL students to refrain from bringing personal devices to school.

 Elementary School students must have permission to use the school phones.
 Students are only permitted to use cell phones during school hours for educational purposes when approved by the teacher.
+Cell phones or any other electronic device must be turned off and kept in the student's bookbag.